2i2c-org/team-compass/services/community-success-hours/delivery.md

 - Providing expert guidance on JupyterHub, image management, and open science workflows.
 - Supporting grant co-writing and open science governance structures.

+Community Success Hours can be proactively recommended to a community by any team member.
+Most commonly a community asks for help via a FreshDesk ticket or a question in a meeting.

 ## Expectations for 2i2c Engineers and those delivering CSH

 - Mark GitHub issues on the P&S Project Board with the label `CSH` to indicate this is Community Success Hours activity.